-To address compliance with parts 2 and 3 of CI 7.20, DBHDS is providing the following information for FY23Q3 and FY23Q4:
+To address compliance with parts 2 and 3 of CI 7.20, DBHDS is providing the following information for FY24Q1 and FY24Q2:

-- (2) from among known hospitalized children and adults, the number who have not received services to determine whether more of these individuals could have been diverted if the appropriate community resources, including sufficient CTHs were available - O In FY23Q3, there were 114 unduplicated individuals that accepted REACH (known) and did not have therapeutic consultation services at the time of the hospitalization.
-REACH data from the same time period indicated that 1 hospitalization could have been diverted to the CTH; for that hospitalization, REACH data indicate there were no beds available statewide to divert that hospitalization. - o In FY23Q4, there were 129 unduplicated individuals that accepted REACH (known) and did not have therapeutic consultation services at the time of the hospitalization.
-REACH data from the same time period indicated that 1 hospitalization have been diverted to the CTH, but there were no beds available to divert that hospitalization. - (3) for those who received appropriate behavioral services and are also connected to REACH, determine the reason for hospitalization despite the services - o In FY23Q3, there were 29 hospitalizations where the person had therapeutic consultation service (e.g., a service authorization present) at the time of their hospitalization that also had accepted REACH services at the time of their hospitalization.
-In FY23Q4, this number was 27 hospitalizations.
+- (2) from among known hospitalized children and adults, the number who have not received services to determine whether more of these individuals could have been diverted if the appropriate community resources, including sufficient CTHs were available - In FY24Q1, there were 113 unduplicated individuals that accepted REACH (known) and did not have therapeutic consultation services at the time of the hospitalization.
+REACH data from the same time period indicated that 2 hospitalizations could have been diverted to the CTH.
+One could have been diverted but refused, and one could have been diverted but no beds were available. - In FY24Q2, there were 110 unduplicated individuals that accepted REACH (known) and did not have therapeutic consultation services at the time of the hospitalization.
+REACH data from the same time period indicated that 2 hospitalizations have been diverted to the CTH, but there were no beds available to divert those two hospitalizations.

+- (3) for those who received appropriate behavioral services and are also connected to REACH, determine the reason for hospitalization despite the services - In FY24Q1, there were 23 hospitalizations where the person had therapeutic consultation service (e.g., a service authorization present) at the time of their hospitalization that also had accepted REACH services at the time of their hospitalization.
+In FY24Q2, this number was 18 hospitalizations.
 The indicator speaks to determining the reason for hospitalization and DBHDS has provided this information in a separate addendum document to the expert consultants for review to ensure confidentiality for each person.